Towards Adversarially Robust Dataset Distillation by Curvature Regularization: Discussion

 \subsection{Transferability}

 Our investigation focuses on studying the effectiveness of the curvature regularizer within the \sre~framework.
 Theoretically, this method can be extended to a broad spectrum of dataset distillation methods.
-GUARD's application is feasible for any distillation approach that utilizes a model trained on the original dataset as a comparison target during the distillation phase — a strategy commonly seen across many dataset distillation techniques as noted in \cref{sec: related_works}.
-This criterion is met by the majority of dataset distillation paradigms, with the exception of those following the distribution matching approach, which may not consistently employ a comparison model~\citep{sachdeva2023survey}.
+GUARD's application is feasible for any distillation approach that utilizes a model trained on the original dataset as a comparison target during the distillation phase — a strategy commonly seen across many dataset distillation techniques as noted in the Related Works section.
+This criterion is met by the majority of dataset distillation approaches, with the exception of those following the distribution matching approach, which may not consistently employ a comparison model~\cite{sachdeva2023survey}.
 This observation suggests GUARD's potential compatibility with a wide array of dataset distillation strategies.

-To demonstrate this, we explored two additional implementation of GUARD using DC~\citep{zhao2021dc} and CDA~\citep{yin2023cda} as baseline distillation methods.
+To demonstrate this, we explored two additional implementation of GUARD using DC~\cite{zhao2021dc} and CDA~\cite{yin2023cda} as baseline distillation methods.
 DC represents an earlier, simpler approach that leverages gradient matching for distillation purposes, whereas CDA is a more recent distillation technique, specifically designed for very large datasets.
-As shown in \cref{table:other}, GUARD consistently improves both clean accuracy and robustness across various dataset distillation methods.
+As shown in Table \ref{table:other}, GUARD consistently improves both clean accuracy and robustness across various dataset distillation methods.